-In line with the provisions of Principle X of the Code, the Chairman receives the requests and contributions of the Company's independent non-executive Directors through the Lead independent director, this latter representing a reference point and hub of coordination.
+In line with the provisions of Principle X of the Code, the Chairman receives the requests and contributions of the Company's independent non-executive Directors through the Lead independent director, the latter representing a reference point and coordination hub.

-Furthermore, the Chairman, pursuant to Article 2381 of the Italian Civil Code, convenes the Board of Directors, sets the agenda, coordinates its work and ensures that all Directors are provided with adequate information regarding the items on the agenda, according to the procedures described in art.
-7 below.
-In particular, the Chairman, as provided for in the Regulations on the functioning of the Board of Directors and in compliance with Recommendation 12 of the Code, with the assistance of the Secretary, is responsible for ensuring that:
+Furthermore, the Chairman, pursuant to Article 2381 of the Italian Civil Code, convenes the Board of Directors, sets the agenda, coordinates its work and ensures that all Directors are provided with adequate information regarding the items on the agenda, according to the procedures outlined in Article 7 below.
+Specifically, the Chairman, as provided for in the Regulations on the Functioning of the Board of Directors and in compliance with Recommendation 12 of the Code, with the assistance of the Secretary, is responsible for ensuring that:

-- a) the pre-meeting briefing and additional information provided during meetings are adequate to enable Directors to act in an informed manner in carrying out their role; - b) The activities of board committees with investigative, propositional and consultative duties are coordinated with those of the governing body; - the Company and Group company managers in charge of the relevant corporate departments may attend Board meetings to discuss the items for which they are responsible; they are, however, obliged to observe the confidentiality requirements laid down for Board meetings; - d) all members of the management and control bodies may attend induction sessions after their appointment and during their term of office; - e) the self-assessment process conducted by the governing body is effective and transparent.
+- a) the pre-meeting information and additional information provided during meetings are adequate to enable Directors to act in an informed manner in carrying out their role; - b) The activities of board committees with investigative, propositional and consultative duties are coordinated with those of the governing body; - c) the Company and Group company managers in charge of the relevant corporate departments may attend Board meetings to discuss the items for which they are responsible; they are, however, obliged to observe the confidentiality requirements laid down for Board meetings; - d) all members of the management and control bodies may attend induction sessions after their appointment and during their term of office; - e) the self-assessment process conducted by the governing body is effective and transparent.